Asfandyar urges political leaders to accept election’s results

-ISLAMABAD, Jul 2 (APP):Awami National Party (ANP) chief Asfandyar Wali Khan Monday urged all political leaders to accept the results and mandate of parties in the upcoming general election whether come against or in favor.
+ISLAMABAD, Jul 3 (APP):Awami National Party (ANP) chief Asfandyar Wali Khan has urged all political leaders to accept the results and mandate of parties in the upcoming general election whether come against or in favor.

-Majority vote holders would form the next government and also appoint its Prime Minister in the country, he said talking to a private news channel.

 He said anti and pro ANP elements were present in the country and those were contesting against it by changing different parties.
 No case of National Accountability Bureau (NAB) was registered against any single ANP leader, he added.